IMG/IMS

 International Medical Graduates (IMGs) seeking clinical experience and an understanding of the U.S. healthcare system prior to applying for U.S. residency.

-Residents eager to explore neurosurgery, pain managements and internal medicine subspecialties.
+Residents eager to explore neurosurgery, orthopedic surgery, pain management and internal medicine subspecialties.

 International medical students passionate about clinical and surgical innovation.